MAJ-Tech/alx-low_level_programming/0x00-hello_world/README.md

 * The C file name will be saved in the variable [$CFILE].

 ## 4. Hello, puts
-* Write a C program that prints exactly ** Programming is like building a multilingual puzzl **.
+* Write a C program that prints exactly __Programming is like building a multilingual puzzl__.
 * Use the function puts
 * You are not allowed to use printf.
 * Your program should end with the value 0.

+## 5. Hello, printf
+* A C program that prints exactly _with proper grammar, but the outcome is a piece of art,, followed by a new line_.
+* Use the function printf.
+* ou are not allowed to use the function puts.
+* Your program should return 0.
+* Your program should compile without warning when using the -Wall gcc option.